-- (1) maintain a "C" average in each term to continue receiving the scholarship funds - (2) maintain fulltime enrollment - (a) in the event a scholarship recipient must temporarily withdraw from school, he/she must promptly report this withdrawal to the Office of Academic Affairs - (b) he/she may request reinstatement of the scholarship after a maximum one-term leave of absence - (c) after a leave of absence of more than one term, he/she must reapply for a South Hills School Scholarship - (3) maintain acceptable behavior while in attendance at South Hills School of Business & Technology.
+- 1. Maintain a minimum 3.0 cumulative grade-point average each term. - 2.
+Maintain fulltime enrollment status. - (a) In the event a scholarship recipient must temporarily withdraw from school, he/she must promptly report this withdrawal to the Office of Academic Affairs and the Business Office. - (b) After a leave of absence for one term maximum, he/she must personally arrange for reinstatement of the scholarship with the Business Office. - (c) If withdrawn for more than one term, he/she must reapply for the scholarship. - 3.
+Maintain acceptable behavior and attendance records while a student at South Hills School of Business & Technology.